 Generous donations from the United States enabled Freie Universität to build some of its central facilities, including the Benjamin Franklin University Hospital and the Henry Ford Building.
 In a nod to the history surrounding the university’s founding, the seal of Freie Universität still features the words truth, justice, and freedom.
 In 2007, the university dedicated a memorial to the founding students, who were killed by the Soviet secret service.
 The university also presents its Freedom Award to individuals who have made outstanding contributions to freedom.

 To remain relevant and to compete academically and intellectually from its isolated position in West Berlin, Freie Universität made connections with academic institutions and leading academic figures in Germany, elsewhere in Europe, and all over the world.
-What started out of necessity, soon became a success strategy: Freie Universität currently maintains roughly 105 partnerships at the university-wide level, along with about 330 university partnerships within the Erasmus academic exchange network and ca. 45 institute partnerships.
+What started out of necessity, soon became a success strategy: Freie Universität currently maintains roughly 100 partnerships at the university-wide level, along with more than 300 university partnerships within the Erasmus academic exchange network and ca. 45 institute partnerships.

 Freie Universität is located in the southwest of Berlin, in the garden district of Dahlem, which had already become a top-ranked location for research and study in the early 20th century.
 Academic activity in Dahlem was supported by Friedrich Althoff, Ministerial Director at the Prussian Ministry of Culture, who proposed the founding of “a German Oxford” at that time.